Benefits Plans - Long-Term Disability Plans: Expanded Long-Term Disability -

 The period of employment that begins with your benefit eligibility date and ends with your last day of pay with an eligible appointment.
 Leaves and reductions in force do not cause a break in your service if you return to work within the specified time frame with an eligible appointment.

-The University's Claims Administrators have determined, at their sole discretion, that you are completely unable, except during periods of rehabilitative employment, by reason of any medically determinable physical or mental impairment, to engage in any occupation or employment for wages or profit for which you are reasonably suited by education, training, or experience.
+The university’s Claim Administrators have determined, at their sole discretion, that you are completely unable, except during periods of rehabilitative employment, by reason of any medically determinable physical or mental impairment, to engage in any occupation or employment for wages or profit for which you are reasonably suited by education, training, or experience.
 The impairment must be expected to result in death or to have lasted or be expected to last for a continuous period of not less than 12 months from your last day of work.
-Practicing physicians, view the section Provisions for Practicing Physicians.
+Practicing physicians, see Provisions for Practicing Physicians.

-- An appointment with fewer than four continuous years of service at 50% or greater effort and lasting at least eight continuous months.
+- An appointment with fewer than two continuous years of service at 50% or greater effort and lasting at least eight continuous months.

-- An appointment after four continuous years of service at 50% or greater effort and lasting at least eight continuous months.
+- An appointment after two continuous years of service at 50% or greater effort and lasting at least eight continuous months.

-- An appointment after five continuous years of service at less than 50% effort and lasting at least eight continuous months.
+- An appointment after three continuous years of service at less than 50% effort and lasting at least eight continuous months.

 - Bargained-for staff.
 Your extended sick time is defined in your contract.